gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

       // Defaults to false meaning GTM will only be loaded in production.
       includeInDevelopment: false,

+      // datalayer to be set before GTM is loaded
+      // should be a stringified object or object
+      // Defaults to null
+      // defaultDataLayer: { platform: "gatsby" },
+      defaultDataLayer: "{pageCategory: window.pageCategory}",

       // Specify optional GTM environment details.
       gtmAuth: "YOUR_GOOGLE_TAGMANAGER_ENVIROMENT_AUTH_STRING",
       gtmPreview: "YOUR_GOOGLE_TAGMANAGER_ENVIROMENT_PREVIEW_NAME",